St0rmal0ng/jira-agile-holiday/README.md

 # jira-agile-holiday

-Holiday removes some of the tedium of updating the non-working days on your JIRA Agile boards.
+Holiday Bot removes some of the tedium of updating the non-working days on your JIRA Agile boards.

 ##	Requirements